king-p3nguin/IonQ-VQI-FLIQ-2025/README.md

 # IonQ and Vanderbilt Quantum Initiative Presents: FLIQ 2025 Challenge - MAX-CUT: Ground State at Minimal Cost

 Welcome to a deep dive into quantum optimization with IonQ and Vanderbilt Quantum Initiative!
 This challenge focuses on tackling the **Maximum Cut (MaxCut)** problem, a well-known NP-hard combinatorial optimization task.
-Participants will explore and apply a pioneering **variational Quantum Imaginary Time Evolution (varQITE)** algorithm.
+Participants will explore and apply mighty **variational Quantum Imaginary Time Evolution (varQITE)** algorithm.

 ## Challenge Overview